junxit/us-congress-bills-110/metadata.md

 - 2007-10-25 — Rule provides for consideration of H.R.
 3963 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2007-10-25 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H12089)
 - 2007-10-25 — The previous question was ordered without objection. (consideration: CR H12087)
+- 2007-10-26 — Cloture motion on the measure presented in Senate.
+- 2007-10-26 — Motion to proceed to consideration of measure in Senate. (consideration: CR S13492)
+- 2007-10-26 — Motion to proceed to consideration of measure withdrawn in Senate.
+- 2007-10-26 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 450.